The Irish Green Building Council plays an active role in the formation of European Policy through the European Network of Green Building Councils.

 Europe is on the pathway towards nearly zero-energy buildings (NZEBs).
 The Energy Performance of Buildings Directive recast (EPBD) requires Member States to ensure that by 31 December 2020, all new buildings are nearly-zero energy buildings; and after 31 December 2018, new buildings occupied and owned by public authorities are nearly zero-energy buildings.
 Read more.

-- Energy Efficiency Directive National Renovation Strategies
+- Energy Performance of Buildings Directive – National Renovation Strategies

 - Green Public Procurement